 Project sponsors are instrumental in selecting the project manager during the initiation phase, and then they give that project manager a clear mandate, context for the project and set the level of their authority.

-Also, during the project initiation, the project sponsor makes sure the project is appropriate for the organization, offering input on the project charter and participates in the kick-off meeting.
-The sponsor helps with the decision making during this phase.
+Also, during the project initiation, the project sponsor makes sure the project is appropriate for the organization, offering input on the project charter and participating in the kick-off meeting.
+The sponsor helps with the decision-making during this phase.